 What is chytridiomycosis?

-Chytridiomycosis is frequently considered as one of the worst infectious diseases (diseases caused by microorganisms such as viruses, fungi and bacteria) that have affected any species of animal in the planet Earth.
+Chytridiomycosis is often regarded as one of the most devastating infectious diseases—caused by microorganisms such as viruses, fungi, and bacteria—to have ever affected any animal species on Earth.

 Click to view to see the chytrid fungus by microscopy.

-Chytridiomycosis in amphibians is considered one of the infectious diseases with the greatest negative impact, since there are a large number of species affected (has been associated with the decline of 501 amphibian species) and because it has the ability of produce extinction of a large number of species, being associated with the presumed extinction of 90 amphibian species worldwide.
-In this way, this disease has become one of the major global threats for amphibian conservation.
+Chytridiomycosis in amphibians is considered one of the infectious diseases with the greatest negative impact, as it affects a large number of species (having been linked to the decline of 501 amphibian species) and has the potential to cause the extinction of many.
+It has been associated with the presumed extinction of 90 amphibian species worldwide.
+As a result, this disease has become one of the major global threats to amphibian conservation.

 Olson et al. (2021)

-We now have evidence that the variety of chytrid fungus present in Chile is genetically identical to fungi present in Europe and various parts of the world; the analysis of its genome suggests a recent introduction of this variety to our country, probably caused by the global trade in live amphibians or other aquatic animals for laboratory use, as pets or food (for example, the African Frog).
+We now have evidence that the strain of chytrid fungus present in Chile is genetically identical to strains found in Europe and various other parts of the world.
+Genomic analysis suggests that this strain was recently introduced to our country, likely due to the global trade of live amphibians or other aquatic animals for laboratory use, as pets, or for food (for example, the African Clawed Frog).

 African Frog - Photography by Claudio Azat

-Also we have monitored a large number of wild populations of Darwin's Frog, which has indicated that chytridiomycosis is present mainly in northern populations (roughly between Biobío Region and Los Ríos Region), this being also the area where the Darwin's Frog has decreased most dramatically during the last three or four decades.
+We have also monitored a large number of wild Darwin's frog populations, revealing that chytridiomycosis is primarily present in northern populations (roughly between the Biobío and Los Ríos regions).
+This area also corresponds to where Darwin's frog has declined most dramatically over the past three to four decades.

 Click to see the short documentary: 'Chytridiomycosis in Darwin's Endangered Frogs'.

-A hopeful discovery emerged thanks to data from the long-term monitoring of Darwin's frog populations that NGO Ranita de Darwin has been carrying out since 2014.
-We have observed that some populations have the ability to counteract the high mortality caused by chytridiomycosis through a increase in the reproduction of individuals, which would lead to a greater number of juveniles are born year after year in these populations.
-However, apparently not all populations of this species would have this ability to compensate for the negative effects of this disease; populations that are unable to counteract the negative effects of the disease are more likely to become locally extinct.
+A hopeful discovery has emerged from the long-term monitoring of Darwin's frog populations conducted by the NGO Ranita de Darwin since 2014.
+We have observed that some populations can counteract the high mortality caused by chytridiomycosis through an increase in reproduction, leading to a greater number of juveniles being born each year.

 Who should be more vigilant in preventing chytridiomycosis?